 Most of us are aware that the nature of work is changing.
 According to Singularity University, while emerging technologies may destroy many jobs, they will also create many new appealing ones.
 Widespread innovation, in the imagination age, will give birth to exciting new industries, all of which are sources of new jobs and occupations.
 It’s exciting to imagine an intriguing parallel future in which technology has created even more opportunities for the workforce.
 Where people will maximize the potential of all three of their key modalities; heads, hearts, and hands to fill the interpersonal and creative roles that will be hardest of all to mechanize.
-Where, according to Deloitte, in the recent article, “The path to prosperity: Why the future of work is human” the boring, repetitive work will be done by robots, leaving the more challenging, creative and interesting work for us humans, making leading people, a key priority.
+Where, according to Deloitte, in the recent article, “The path to prosperity: Why the future of work is human” the boring, repetitive work will be done by robots, leaving the more challenging, creative and interesting work for us humans, making leading in the 21st century, a key priority.

 Welcome to the imagination age